ara-foundation/web/packages/reflect/README.md

 > In computer science, reflective programming or reflection is the ability of a process to examine, introspect, and modify its own structure and behavior.
 [Wikipedia Article](https://en.wikipedia.org/wiki/Reflective_programming)

-Testing from the reflect root:
-> pnpm test -r ./

 ## Tutorial
 For our tutorial, let's create a simple website by following [Astro's official documentation](https://docs.astro.build/en/install-and-setup/#add-integrations).
 Astro is one of the popular web frameworks.
+After completing the tutorial, you would know how to apply Reflect for other frameworks as well.

 ```bash
 pnpm create astro@latest ./sample-app